HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Introduction

-In addition, there is no exploration of the relation of the low-level computing pattern of existing MAC or multiplication units to the target operation, which constrains further improvement of the processing performance.
-In this paper, we propose a novel solution, HiKonv, that maximizes the efficiency of the existing multiplication units when conducting convolution operation with quantized inputs, thus improving the throughput of quantized convolution on the arithmetic unit and reducing the end-to-end DNN computation latency.
-The major contributions of our HiKonv solution are as follows: \begin{itemize} \item We first show theoretically that HiKonv's bit-wise management is universal, and it adopts a single high-bitwidth multiplier for multiple quantized convolutions in a single multiplication operation.
-This technique can be applied to arbitrarily quantized bitwidths with a given high-bitwidth multiplier unit. \item We then extend it to support arbitrary length of 1-D and 2-D convolutions with the corresponding bit management and computation. \item We build the theoretical analysis model that is used to explore the optimal design configurations with the given quantization bitwidths and the arithmetic unit. \item We provide two sets of implementations of HiKonv on general purpose processor and FPGA DSP, respectively, with different design considerations. \item Our experimental results further validate the general applicability of HiKonv, the effectiveness of the analytical model, and the performance improvement of our implementations.
+The lack of exploration of the relation of the low-level computing pattern of existing MAC or multiplication units to convolution constrains further improvement of the processing performance of the given arithmetic units for quantized convolution.
+In this paper, we propose a novel solution, HiKonv, that maximizes the efficiency of the existing multiplication units when conducting convolution operations with quantized inputs, thus improving the throughput of quantized convolution on the arithmetic unit and reducing the end-to-end DNN computation latency.
+The major contributions of our HiKonv solution are as follows: \begin{itemize} \item We first conduct theoretical exploration to show that HiKonv's bit-wise management is universal, and it adopts a single high-bitwidth multiplier for multiple quantized convolutions in a single multiplication operation.
+This technique can be applied to arbitrarily quantized bitwidths with a given high-bitwidth multiplier unit. \item We then extend it to support arbitrary lengths of 1-D and 2-D convolutions with the corresponding bit management and computation. \item We build the theoretical analysis model that is used to explore the optimal design configurations with the given quantization bitwidths and the arithmetic unit. \item We provide two sets of implementations of HiKonv on general purpose processor and FPGA DSP, respectively, with different design considerations. \item Our experimental results further validate the general applicability of HiKonv, the effectiveness of the analytical model, and the performance improvement of our implementations.
 For example, our CPU-based implementation of HiKonv achieves up to $2.4\times$ and $2.03\times$ latency improvement for a 4-bit quantized DNN model on X86\_64 CPU and ARM processor, respectively.
-The latency of our FPGA based implementation of the DNN model outperforms the state-of-the-art implementation by $2.37\times$.
+The latency of our FPGA-based implementation of the DNN model outperforms the state-of-the-art implementation by $2.37\times$.

 \end{itemize}